Para leer este hoja informativa en español, presione aquí .

 - Are you pregnant or considering becoming pregnant ?

-- Have you ever had a sexually transmitted disease (STD) ?
+- Have you ever had a sexually transmitted infection or disease (STI or STD) ?

 - Do you have hepatitis C (HCV) ?